PinMeTo/documentation/README.md

 # PinMeTo API Documentation

 This page has technical documentation on PinMeTo APIs.
-For a non-technical description, see our [help article](https://help.pinmeto.com/en/article/introducing-the-pinmeto-api-kl3pwj/).
+For an overview of when and how to use the APIs in an integration, see our [help article](https://help.pinmeto.com/en/article/introducing-the-pinmeto-api-kl3pwj/).

 ## Overview